lars76/bigvgan-mirror/README.md

 # bigvgan-mirror

-A mirror of BigVGAN for access via PyTorch Hub.
+A mirror of BigVGAN and HiFi-GAN for access via PyTorch Hub.
 There are no dependencies other than PyTorch.
-I cleaned up the original code from [NVIDIA](https://github.com/NVIDIA/BigVGAN.git).
+I cleaned up the original code from [NVIDIA](https://github.com/NVIDIA/BigVGAN.git) and [HiFi-GAN](https://github.com/jik876/hifi-gan/).
 The weights here are for prediction.
-If you want to train BigVGAN, you also need the discriminator and have to add weight_norm to the generator.
+If you want to train BigVGAN/HiFi-GAN, you also need the discriminator and have to add weight_norm to the generator.

 ## Example Usage